silverbulletmd/silverbullet/website/🔌 Query.md

 For the sake of simplicity, we will use `page` data source and limit the results not to spoil the page.

 #### 5.1 Simple query without any condition
-We would like to get the list of all pages.
+**Goal:** We would like to get the list of all pages.

-Look at the data.
+**Result:** Look at the data.
 This is more than we need.
 The query even gives us template pages.
 Lets try to limit it in the next step
 <!-- #query page limit 10 -->
 |name             |lastModified |perm|tags |type|uri                                                       |repo                                                 |author        |
 |--|--|--|--|--|--|--|--|